ilramdhan/ilramadhan/README.md

 ### 👨‍💻 Professional Background

 - Mobile Developer Cohort at Bangkit Academy 2023 By Google, GoTo, Traveloka
-- Android Engineering (Kotlin) Bootcamp at SYNRGY Academy
+- Android Engineering (Kotlin) Bootcamp at SYNRGY Academy.
 - Design Marketing and Public Relations team at STMIK Sinar Nusantara
 - Fullstack Web Developer at PT.
-Royal Dparagon Land
+Royal Dparagon Land.
 - Undergraduate Student majoring in Informatics at STMIK Sinar Nusantara
-- Majoring in Management at the Open University
+- Majoring in Management at the Open University.

 ### 💡 What I'm Up To